isabellaobrien/social-media/README.md

 Share is a social media app, where users can share all aspects of their  life and interact with other users.
 Users can register for an account which gives them access to the full functionality of the app(list full functionality of the app).

+take a look at [Share](https://react-social-media-app-3baabd8c3ebb.herokuapp.com/). take a look at the [api](https://pp5-api-backend-822273010b59.herokuapp.com/)

 ## Features:

 ### Navigation: